pmhalvor/website/README.md

-# perhalvorsen.com Release version 1.0.5
+# perhalvorsen.com Development branch

 Hello and welcome to my site!

-This version of the site serves the items on the codes page dynamically from a database on the server where the site is hosted.
+This is the development branch, used to work on new features that will be implomented on future versions of the site.

+Currently developing a [radio web-app](perhalvorsen.com/radio) that shows my currect listening history on Spotify.
+Checkout the previous versions of the site in the changelog, or on the other branches.

+Feel free to shoot me an email if anything looks out of place!

 Changelog:
 - 1.0.5: Code stored in database on server.
 Items served dynamically using Django.